Unity-Technologies/ml-agents/docs/Training-PPO.md

 #### Hidden Units

 `hidden_units` correspond to how many units are in each fully connected layer of the neural network.
-For simple problems where the correct action is a straightforward combination of the state inputs, this should be small.
-For problems where the action is a very complex interaction between the state variables, this should be larger.
+For simple problems where the correct action is a straightforward combination of the observation inputs, this should be small.
+For problems where the action is a very complex interaction between the observation variables, this should be larger.

 Typical Range: `32` - `512`